thehecktour/competitive_programming/README.md

-# Questions for competitive programming!
+# Training for competitive programming!